 The next steps

 The organisation went on to reveal that steps are already being taken to engage with the issues that were put under the spotlight in the meeting, adding that a second event was planned for the coming weeks.
 It also revealed that the findings of the meeting will be put before the candidates running for the position of mayor of Greater Manchester.
 This will happen at the Greater Manchester Citizen’s Mayoral Assembly, which is scheduled to take place on 1 May.

 Commenting on the significance of the initial meeting in its campaign with Citizens UK, Human Appeal described it as “an important step” in enhancing the power of the citizens of Stockport and the Greater Manchester area.
 The charity added that it intends to continue its work to ensure that the issues local people face are presented during the Citizens Assembly and beyond.

-This listening campaign is just one of many UK projects that Human Appeal is involved in.
+This listening campaign is just one of many UK prom dress projects that Human Appeal is involved in.
 The organisation runs initiatives spanning a wide range of areas, such as emergency flood relief, education and training and domestic abuse.
 This is all part of the charity’s aim to create positive social change and help to tackle social discrimination around the country among people of all beliefs and faiths.